sushant-varanasi/Deeplearning-models-implemenations-in-keras/README.md

 # Deeplearning-models-implemenations-in-keras
-These are my implementations of various deep learning models in Keras on TensorFlow backend.
+These are my implementations of various deep learning models in Keras framework (TensorFlow backend).